ryhanlon/memory_match/README.md

 <br>

-##### Generate docs using jsDoc
+Generate docs using jsDoc

-Summary of arrays, objects, functions and variables used in memoryMatch.js
+Summary of arrays, objects, functions and variables used in memoryMatch.js <br>
+Click [here]("https://ryhanlon.github.io/memory_match/") to see the jsDoc Home Page for this project.
 <hr>

 ##### Technical Components